murad1986/shamela_to_kindle/README.en.md

 shamela_books — Shamela.ws to EPUB (RTL)

-Minimal, Kindle‑friendly EPUB3 builder for books from `shamela.ws`.
+Minimal, Kindle‑friendly EPUB builder for books from `shamela.ws`.
 Focus: clean Arabic text (RTL), simple structure, and Send‑to‑Kindle compatibility.

 ## Repository Layout
 - `scripts/shamela_to_epub.py`: main script (no external deps).
 - `output/`: generated files (ignored by git).

 ## Supported Format (one profile)
-- EPUB3, minimal profile:
+- EPUB, minimal profile:
   - No embedded fonts.
   - No cover or “بطاقة الكتاب” info page.
   - `nav.xhtml` present in manifest, not added to spine.